Marvin Monterroza: Isidro Metapán

 Monterroza was part of the Isidro Metapán squad since the Clausura 2011 tournament.
 With the team of Santa Ana Monterroza won many national league titles: Clausura 2012, Apertura 2013, Clausura 2014, Apertura 2014, but he also reaped a bitter defeat in the final of the Clausura 2015 losing that match against Santa Tecla.

 Alianza

 Subsequently, Monterroza signed with Alianza at the Apertura 2017 tournament.
 With the team of San Salvador he won two national league titles: Apertura 2017 and Clausura 2018.
 Monterroza was decisive for having scored in the finals of both tournaments, also he was even chosen as the best player of the Clausura 2018 final on penalties.

 International career

 Monterroza made his debut for the El Salvador national team in 2014.
 Monterroza was called by coach Albert Roca to the team that competed in the Copa Centroamericana of the same year.
-The Salvadoran team achieved a fourth place in the tournament.
+The Salvadoran team achieved fourth place in the tournament.